A Little About me

 I created my Patreon community, Wild Woman Club, as a way of gathering and empowering a community of wild womxn who share an interest in wild and cyclical living and as a platform through which to share exclusive content and resources.

 I live in a caravan full of cactuses in the English countryside with my husband Josh, a writer & silversmith.

 I love sunrise and coffee, dancing and dogs, cactuses, birds, music and books.
 I’m happiest when I’m in nature and when I’m listening to people share their stories.
 I’m fascinated by identity and stories because they have the capacity to both entrap and emancipate and everyone deserves to live free.

 I've shared a little portion of my story below and I can't wait to hear yours.

 Why I do What I do...

 Before I discovered yoga I was in survival mode.
-I went from work to sleep to work and from addiction to obsession looking for something that felt like it was missing in places I would never find it.
+I went from work to sleep to work and from addiction to obsession looking for something I felt was missing in places I would never find it.